Geometry-Dash-Space/GMDS-Cvolton/README.md

 Jscolor (color picker in packCreate.php) - http://jscolor.com/

 Most of the stuff in generateHash.php has been figured out by pavlukivan and Italian APK Downloader, so credits to them

+### GMDS

+This fork is for Geometry Dash Space, an upcoming evolution GDPS.